 Planning a Midwest Thanksgiving vacation?
 This is the guide for you!

-Whether you are looking for nature and hiking, urban exploring, or small-town feels, there is something to match each travel interest.
+Whether you are looking for nature and hiking, urban exploration, or small-town vibes, there is something to suit each travel interest.

 Some of the best Midwest Thanksgiving vacations are Chicago, Milwaukee, Indiana Dunes, Starved Rock, Custer State Park, and Detroit.